saras152/saras152.github.io/README.md

 ![alt text][lanelines]

 # Statistical Modelling #
 I attempted stochastic modelling for sales prediction.
-The wiki below also include a paper I tried to make out of the work done for this.
+The wiki below also includes a paper I tried to create out of the work done for this.
 The wiki is [HERE](https://bitbucket.org/saras152/marketmodellingstochastic/wiki/Home).

 ![Stochastic Modelling GIF][stochasticmodelling]